rtfrancis/petition-v2/README.md

-# spice-petition
+# wc-petition
-Online petition to reunite the Spice Girls - SPICED ACADEMY student project
+Online petition to get more public toilets in Berlin - SPICED ACADEMY student project